This is an updated article on How to Remove Urine Stains.

-As a dog owner myself, I’ve experimented with many products and methods over the years, and have decided on the best system for cleaning and removing dog pee from the carpet, that works well every time.
+As a dog owner myself, I’ve experimented with many products and methods over the years and have decided on the best system for cleaning and removing dog pee from the carpet that works well every time.

 Our tested method for removing stains from carpet

 Keep moving the towel to another dry area, and use it to absorb as much of the urine as you can.
-If need be, stand on the towel and apply as much pressure as you can, to draw up the moisture from the carpet and underlay below.
+If need be, stand on the towel and apply as much pressure as you can to draw up the moisture from the carpet and underlay below.
 Repeat until the towel is almost dry, as it’s vitally important that you absorb as much of the pee as possible to eliminate odours.

-- Make up a mix of 50% water and 50% white vinegar enough to cover the stain and to reach down into the fibres of the carpet.
+Make up a mix of 50% water and 50% white vinegar enough to cover the stain and to reach down into the fibres of the carpet.
 Vinegar will neutralise the ammonia smell without harming the carpet.
 (Don’t use cider or malt vinegar obviously, or they will stain)

 Pour the vinegar and water solution onto the urine patch, and work into the carpet fibres.
 You can use a scrubbing brush or a towel to do this.
-Leave in place for around 10 minutes.
+Leave in place for around 10 minutes

-- Using a paper towel, or a dry cotton towel, blot up the liquid by pressing firmly onto the patch, and standing on the towel, as previously if need be, to draw up as much moisture as you can.
+Using a paper towel or a dry cotton towel, blot up the liquid by pressing firmly onto the patch and standing on the towel, as previously if need be, to draw up as much moisture as you can.

-- When the carpet is totally dried, perhaps overnight is best, take some baking soda, and sprinkle over the area of the stain.
+When the carpet is totally dried, perhaps overnight is best.
+Take some baking soda, and sprinkle over the area of the stain.
 Allow this to settle into the fibres for around 15 minutes, then vacuum up.
-At this stage, it’s wise to use a stairgate or an upturned laundry basket to keep your dog away from the carpet while the baking soda is in use, as if any is swallowed it can cause a stomach upset for your dog.
+At this stage, it’s wise to use a stairgate or an upturned laundry basket to keep your dog away from the carpet while the baking soda is in use, as if any is swallowed, it can cause a stomach upset for your dog.

-If you don’t have much success with this cleaning method, you may need to use a carpet cleaner machine or hire one from your local store for a few pounds.
-This will give a deep clean to your carpet, and remove any stubborn stains.
+If you don’t have much success with this cleaning method, you may need to use a carpet cleaning machine or hire one from your local store for a few pounds.
+This will give a deep clean to your carpet and remove any stubborn stains.
 If all else fails, hire a professional carpet cleaning expert, who will have a wide range of equipment and chemicals at their disposal to remove odours and clean your carpet, leaving it to look as good as new.

 Removing urine stains from upholstery